andesfreedesign/CollisionDetector_FreeCAD/README.md

 ### How to use

 - Copy the files to the Macro folder
-- Run the CollisionDetector file (Menu Macros...>> CollisionDetector.py
+- Run the CollisionDetector file (In FreeCAD select the menu Macros...>> CollisionDetector.py